sxijyoti/git-ws/git-in-action.md

 date: '2025-10-17'
 ---

-Have you ever worked on a project and broken something but couldn't go back?
+Have you ever broken something in your project and wished you could go back in time?
 Or wanted to share your code with the world but weren't able to?

-That’s where Git and Github comes in, they make saving changes, sharing and collaborating easy.
+That’s where Git and Github come in.
+They make saving changes, sharing and collaborating easy :D

 ## Why Git?
 And What Is It Anyway?